Tealium/tealium-android/Support/InstallReferrer/README.md

 // substitute the example instance name here with the same instance name you used when initializing the Tealium library private static final String TEALIUM_INSTANCENAME = "teal";
-// call this to store the referrer as Persistent data - recommended installReferrerReceiver.setReferrerPersistent(TEALIUM_INSTANCENAME);
+// call this to store the referrer as Persistent data - recommended InstallReferrerReceiver.setReferrerPersistent(TEALIUM_INSTANCENAME);
-// call this to store the referrer as Volatile data (reset at app restart/terminate) - not recommended in most cases installReferrerReceiver.setReferrerVolatile(TEALIUM_INSTANCENAME);
+// call this to store the referrer as Volatile data (reset at app restart/terminate) - not recommended in most cases InstallReferrerReceiver.setReferrerVolatile(TEALIUM_INSTANCENAME);
 ```

 ### Deleting the stored InstallReferrer information (not usually required)

-To delete the stored install referrer string, you can call the standard methods provided by the Tealium library to remove data sources from persistent or volatile storage.
-The key name for the data source is exposed by the InstallReferrerReceiver class.
+To delete the stored install referrer string, you can call the standard methods provided by the Tealium library to remove variables from persistent or volatile storage.
+The key name for the variable is exposed by the InstallReferrerReceiver class.
 Here's an example to remove the stored install referrer from both persistent and volatile data.
-This code will have no effect and will not throw an error, if the data source doesn't already exist.
+This code will have no effect and will not throw an error, if the variable doesn't already exist.

 ```
 // import the Tealium InstallReferrer module in the import section